Mass media in the United States: Television

 Ninety-nine percent of American households have at least one television and the majority of households have more than one.
 The four major broadcasters in the U.S. are the National Broadcasting Company (NBC), CBS (formerly the Columbia Broadcasting System), the American Broadcasting Company (ABC) and the Fox Broadcasting Company (Fox).
 On August 13, 2019, CBS and Viacom officially announced their intention to merge, with the combined company to be named ViacomCBS.
 The merger was completed on December 4, 2019.
 The company will have 50% interest in The CW.

 Several Spanish language broadcast (as well as cable) networks exist, which are the most common form of non-English television broadcasts.
-These networks are not as widely distributed over-the-air as their English counterparts, available mostly in markets with sizeable Latino and Hispanic populations; several of these over-the-air networks are alternatively fed directly to cable, satellite and IPTV providers in markets without either the availability or the demand for a locally based owned-and-operated or affiliate station.
+These networks are not as widely distributed over-the-air as their English counterparts, available mostly in markets with sizable Latino and Hispanic populations; several of these over-the-air networks are alternatively fed directly to cable, satellite and IPTV providers in markets without either the availability or the demand for a locally based owned-and-operated or affiliate station.

 The largest of these networks, Univision, launched in 1986 as a successor to the Spanish International Network.
 Its major competition is Telemundo (est. 1986), a sister network of NBC (which acquired Telemundo in 2001).
 Founded: 2009 Estrella TV is another Spanish-language broadcast television network.

 Public television has a far smaller role than in most other countries.
 However, a number of states, including West Virginia, Maryland, Kentucky, and South Carolina, among others, do have state-owned public broadcasting authorities which operate and fund all public television stations in their respective states.
 The income received from the government is insufficient to cover expenses and stations also rely on corporate sponsorships and viewer contributions.
 DirecTV and Dish Network are the major satellite television providers, with 20 and 14 million customers respectively as of February 2014.
-Meanwhile, the major cable television providers are Comcast with 22 million customers, Time Warner Cable with 11 million, and Cox Communications, Charter Communications, AT&T U-verse and Verizon Fios with 5–6 million each.
+Meanwhile, the major cable television providers are Comcast with 22 million customers, Charter Communications with 17 million, and Cox Communications, AT&T U-verse and Verizon Fios with 5–6 million each.